mcorino/wxRuby3-shapes/README.md

 with the following major implementation differences:

-- wxRuby3/Shapes implements a totally different serialization scheme in which none of the XML serializer code has been ported.
-In fact wxRuby3/Shapes does not offer any XML serialization out of the box but instead provides a more adaptable implementation with (for now) two supported output formats; JSON and YAML.
+- wxRuby3/Shapes implements a totally different serialization scheme in which none of the XML serializer code has been ported but instead relies on the [FIRM](https://github.com/mcorino/firm) gem for serialization support.
 - Related to this the internal management of shape references has been changed as well as this was tightly linked to the serialization implementation.
 - The API has been Ruby-fied with respect to constant names, method names and argument passing and return values.
 - The ScaledDC class has been integrated with wxRuby3 and is not part of wxRuby3/Shapes.
+- The implementation has been noticeably improved and extended compared to the wxShapeFramework implementation.

 In addition many small tweaks, improvements and also bugfixes have been implemented as part of the port.